Hyvndm/hello-world/README.md

-Sometimes discords create more pain then the initial feelings and also they create doubts and mists where you cant find youor own way with given words Lacan said not whole thruth can be expressed.. i agree with him
+Sometimes discords create more pain then the initial feelings and also they create doubts and mists where you cant find youor own way with given words Lacan said not whole thruth can be expressed.. i agree with him it is nearly impossible to even get close to it even within yourself there is brakes and stops, some consious some uncounsicous that is why you need to let go of everything to be really free diogenes got that right